System resources

 Maximum number of client commands that are concurrently paused on the server.
 New incoming commands that exceed this threshold are rejected with an error.
 Some administrative and replication commands are not subject to pausing.

 A Helix Core Server extension can register a "pressure-pause" hook to be called periodically while a command is paused.
 Such an extension can continue the pause, resume execution, or defer the choice to the server.
 Such an extension can implement a throttling policy that is specific to a site.
-To learn more, see the Helix Core Extensions Developer Guide.
+To learn more, see the Helix Core Extensions Documentation.

 A paused command is visible with p4 monitor show.
 The time spent in the paused state is recorded in the tracking entries of the server log files.
 See paused state in P4LOG in the Helix Core Command-Line (P4) Reference.